AlexanderGardiner/octoscout2024/readme.md

 ---

 Thank you for taking the time to look at my project.
-Hope that it is useful to you.
+I hope that it is useful to you.